 This is how every tech start-up begins, but soon the name TrustEv popped up again when they hired a train to take technies to a gig in Dublin.

 Fast forward another few months and TrustEv has now won the Enterprise and Big Data category in the South by Southwest (SXSW) Accelerator competition in Austin, Texas.
 That US competition is one of the biggest tech start-up events in the world.

-While writing this I actually received a statement from a local politician about TrustEv.
-Fine Gael Cork Senator, and candidate for Ireland South in the European (or MEP) elections said“The success of Trustev shows that Irish tech companies are competing at the highest level on the world stage.
+While writing this we actually received a statement from a local politician about TrustEv.
+Deirdre Clune, Fine Gael Cork Senator and candidate for Ireland South in the European (or MEP) elections said “The success of Trustev shows that Irish tech companies are competing at the highest level on the world stage.
 I understand that Trustev is due to open an office in New York in the coming weeks; the company is a shining example of how Irish tech businesses can create real and sustainable jobs, based on exports and innovation.”

 She continued: “Ireland is fast becoming a hub for dynamic and cutting edge technology companies that are world class.
 The drive for continued employment growth in the ICT sector is at the heart of the Government’s Action Plan for Jobs.
 Through my work in the Seanad and on the Job Committee, I have campaigned for the necessary educational reform which will foster innovation as this industry continues to go from strength to strength.

 Let us know about your Cork success stories email news@TheCork.ie or see the contact page.